asapcal/asapcal/README.md

 - 🔭 I’m currently learning and working with Plataform Engineering.

-- 🌱 I like to talk about and learning **Cloud, SRE, Docker, K8s, IaC, AI, Plataform Engineering and etc..**
+- 🌱 I like to talk about: **Cloud, SRE, Docker, K8s, IaC, AI, Plataform Engineering and etc..**

 - 👨‍💻 All of my projects are available at here in [https://github.com/asapcal](https://github.com/asapcal)